cybersatrix/kickstart-terraform-aws/Installing_Terraform/Step_to_install_Terraform.md

 ### Validation

-Type the below command from any directory/path and you should view thw twerraform help
+Type the below command from any directory/path and you should view thw terraform help.
 ```
    terraform --help
 ```